All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Continue titrating up: 1.8mg after one week, 2.4mg the following week, then 3.0mg

-• The same active ingredient (liraglutide) is in both products, so no cross-medication adjustment is needed
+• compounded formulations of the active ingredient (liraglutide) is in both products, so no cross-medication adjustment is needed

 Insurance note: Victoza and Saxenda are different products with different NDC codes and coverage.
 Switching from one to the other requires a new prescription and may require a new prior authorization.
 Plan ahead.
 Contact provider for current pricing